Get ready for Old Man Winter's biggest return so far this Winter Season!

 Evening lows will be even colder as temperatures are expected to drop into the mid-teens during the week at night.
 Wind chills will be a major factor, even with light winds making it feel several degrees colder.

-A light snow storm will push through the area on Monday afternoon through Tuesday morning, dropping anywhere from 1 to 4 inches of snow across the area.
+A light snow storm will push through the area on Monday afternoon through Tuesday morning, dropping anywhere from 1 to 4 inches of snow across Deer Park and North Babylon.
 The snow should be tapered off before Tuesday noon.

 Winds should remain light during the duration of the storm, but heavy snowfall can create for hazardous driving conditions, including black ice and covered roadways.